hydrobricks/hydrobricks-doc/doc/advanced.rst

 Land cover evolution
 --------------------

 The land cover types in hydrobricks are defined by the user (see the :ref:`hydro units section <spatial-structure>`).
 Each hydro unit is thus internally defined by a total area and fractional land covers.
-These land covers can have a dynamic evolution, externally driven.
+These land covers can have a dynamic evolution.
+This evolution can be externally driven or internally computed.

+Hydrobricks offers the following options:

+1. Evolution set through csv file
+2. Evolution computed from shapefiles
+3. Evolution computed from shapefiles and delta-h method
+4. Evolution computed from ice thickness and delta-h method

+Evolution set through csv file
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 One can provide the model with a timeseries of dates and new land cover areas, such as:

 .. code-block:: python